cmazakas/foxy/docs/reference/server_session.md

 For users wanting to use a different SSL context, a call to `upgrade` before invoking the handshake function will prevent the automatic upgrade.

+The handler function is invoked with an error code and the number of bytes consumed from the underlying buffer during the handshake procedure.
+This occurs in the case of a user detecting an SSL client upgrade request without physically performing it, thus filling the session's internal buffers.

 This function will timeout.

 ---